July 1965 – present

 Main Street USA – President Lincoln anchors the right entrance to the park.
 When you arrive on Main Street, turn right and you’ll see him toward the end of the block, next to the Disney Gallery.

 Walt originally envisioned an extension of Main Street with an animatronic attraction paying tribute to all of the presidents of the United States.
 Unfortunately, Walt’s idea was ahead of its time, and the project had to be scaled down considerably to match available animatronic technology.
 As a result, Imagineers decided to focus on one president.
 Walt picked his childhood hero, Abraham Lincoln.

-The show made its debut at the 1964 New York World’s Fair, like It’s A Small World had two years prior.
+Great Moments With Mr. Lincoln made its debut at the 1964 New York World’s Fair, like It’s A Small World had two years prior.
 Lincoln was an immediate hit, and guests were amazed by how lifelike the animatronic was.
 After his successful run in New York, the president moved west to his permanent home on Main Street in July 1965, and has been a park fixture ever since.

 - Single Rider Line – no